ahmadmkhatib/stat19-os-road-linkage/README.md

 ## Output

 ```
-data/processed/RTIs_final.rds
+data/processed/injuries_final.rds
 ```

 This file contains one spatial record per injury.

 ---

-# 03_match_injuries_to_roads.R
+## 03_match_injuries_to_roads_by_type.R

 ## Purpose

-Link each injury to the most plausible road link using hierarchy-aware spatial matching.
+Link each injury to the nearest most plausible road link using hierarchy-aware spatial matching.

 ---